cross-solution/YawikDocs/source/installation.rst

 Authentication
 ^^^^^^^^^^^^^^

-to enable login via Facebook, Xing, LinkedIn or any other hybridauth_ adapter simply create a ``config/autoload/module.auth.local.php``
+to enable login via Facebook, Xing, LinkedIn or any other hybridauth_ adapter simply copy the  ``modules/Auth/config/module.auth.local.php`` file to ``config/autoload/module.auth.local.php`` and adjust your keys and secrets.

 .. _hybridauth: http://hybridauth.sourceforge.net/